 ABOUT THE TOWER

-The Clock Tower sits at the top of St. Pancras Chambers, the modern name for the former Midland Grand Hotel. a railway terminus hotel which was constructed at St. Pancras by the Midland Railway from 1868 to 1876, with the hotel opening in 1873.
+The Clock Tower sits at the top of St. Pancras Chambers, the modern name for what was built as the Midland Grand Hotel. a railway terminus hotel which was constructed at St. Pancras by the Midland Railway from 1868 to 1876, with the hotel first opening in 1873.
+Today's St Pancras Renaissance Hotel occupies just the first and parts of the second and third floors of the old hotel, with most bedrooms in a 21st-century extension down Midland Road.
+Apartments fill the second to fifth floors of the old hotel building.

 The architect was George Gilbert Scott, the great proponent of the style known as the Gothic Revival, a Victorian style with echoes back to the Gothic era of the middle ages.
 The town hall at Armentières in north-eastern France was the inspiration behind much of the building.